pyOpenSci/python-package-guide/tutorials/intro.md

 Ideally the code in your Python package is general.
 This means it can be used on different data or for different scientific applications.
-An example of a package that is written in a generalized way is `matplotlib`.
+An example of a package that is written in a generalized way is matplotlib.

-`matplotlib` does
+matplotlib does
 one (big important) thing really well:

 *It creates visual plots of data.*

-`Matplotlib` is used by thousands of users for different plotting applications using different types of data.
-While few scientific packages will have the same broad application as tools like `matplotlib` or `numpy`, the idea of code being used for something more than a single workflow still applies to package development if you want other people to use your package.
+Matplotlib is used by thousands of users for different plotting applications using different types of data.
+While few scientific packages will have the same broad application as tools like matplotlib or NumPy, the idea of code being used for something more than a single workflow still applies to package development if you want other people to use your package.